Retro reversing logo

 Karaoke Party

 But they didn’t just create standalone subsets of Action Replay functionality they also made entirely new software such as Karaoke Party!
 Which came with very popular pop songs at the time.
-I wonder did they license the music but not the game? or was it used without permission?
+I wonder did they license the music but not the game?
+Or was it used without permission?
 KaraokeParty

 Dance Master